fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/statement-of-accounts.md

    - Include or exclude Accounts Receivable (AR) transactions
    - Add notes for your client

-### Customizing Your Report View
+### Customizing your report view

 Fiskl offers several options to tailor the report to your needs:

-- **Client Selection**: Choose the specific client for the report
+- **Client selection**: Choose the specific client for the report
-- **Date Range**: Set the time period for which you want to see transactions
+- **Date range**: Set the time period for which you want to see transactions
-- **Currency Display**: Choose to show transactions in one, multiple, or all currencies
+- **Currency display**: Choose to show transactions in one, multiple, or all currencies
-- **AR Transactions**: Toggle to include or exclude Accounts Receivable transactions
+- **AR transactions**: Toggle to include or exclude Accounts Receivable transactions

 :::tip
 Invoices that have been fully or partially reconciled will display a special icon next to the invoice number.
 :::

-## Viewing Your Statement of Accounts Report
+## Viewing your Statement of Accounts Report

 There are two views for your statement of accounts report:

-1. **Fiskl Dashboard View**: In this view, if you select the invoices or the AR transactions, you will navigate to the respective transactions.
+1. **Fiskl dashboard view**: In this view, if you select the invoices or the AR transactions, you will navigate to the respective transactions
-2. **Customer View**: This is the view if you send the PDF report to your client.
-In this view, if they select an invoice, they are taken to the payment page flow where they can view the invoice and any payments made or outstanding, and download the invoice and receipts.
+2. **Customer view**: This is the view if you send the PDF report to your client.
+In this view, if they select an invoice, they are taken to the payment page flow where they can view the invoice and any payments made or outstanding, and download the invoice and receipts

-## Adding Notes to Your Report
+## Adding notes to your report

 To provide additional context or messages for your client: